Ghanshyam9829/Classification-Cardiovascular-Risk-Prediction-/README.md

 People with no risk of 10 years = 511
 People with risk of 10 years = 2879 These are brief inferences that could be obtained from a through glance at the rows and columns of the dataset, after which data visualisation was performed.

+The logistic, grid-search CV, and XGBoost models were applied to the dataset to test hypotheses.
+Results indicate varying performance across models.
+Logistic classification provided insights into the data, grid-search CV optimized model parameters, and XGBoost classification offered enhanced predictive capabilities.
+Combining these approaches contributes to a comprehensive understanding of the dataset, enabling informed decision-making in relevant contexts.The logistic, grid-search CV, and XGBoost models were applied to the dataset to test hypotheses.
+Results indicate varying performance across models.
+Logistic classification provided insights into the data, grid-search CV optimized model parameters, and XGBoost classification offered enhanced predictive capabilities.
+Combining these approaches contributes to a comprehensive understanding of the dataset, enabling informed decision-making in relevant contexts.

 **Problem Statement -**

 The dataset is from an ongoing cardiovascular study on residents of the town of Framingham, Massachusetts.
 The classification goal is to predict whether the patient has a 10-year risk of future coronary heart disease (CHD).
 The dataset provides the patients' information.
 It includes over 4,000 records and 15 attributes.
 Each attribute is a potential risk factor.
 There are both demographic, behavioral, and medical risk factors.